CPU & GPU Quota

 How the quota system works

 Every server profile belongs to a tier — either CPU or GPU (determined by the profile name).
-Each user also has a roleuser, admin, or collab — derived automatically from your OLAT membership (see Roles, Groups & Collaboration).
+Each user also has a quota role.
+For personal servers that’s either user or admin, derived from your OLAT membership.
+For group servers which do not belong to one individual, it’s always collab:

 The combination of tier and role determines your weekly time budget: